LiskArchive/lips/proposals/lip-usman_handling_transactions_in_memory.md

 ### Processing transactions in memory
 In order to check whether transactions can become part of the blockchain, the transactions need to be processed on top of each other.
 The transaction pool processes transactions together via the `processTransactions` job.
 The `processTransactions` job tries to process the maximum number of transactions allowed in a block.
 It takes transactions from the `verified` queue, and it puts the transactions that can be processed together to the `ready` queue and removes the unprocessable transactions from the transaction pool.
-More precisely, the data required for processing transactions are aggregated and fetched from the database in `processTransactions`.
+More precisely, the data required for processing transactions are collected and fetched from the database in `processTransactions`.
 Afterward, the transactions are applied on the fetched accounts in memory.
 The transactions that are processable with each other are kept whereas if there are some conflicting transactions, they are removed from the transaction pool.
 For example, if the balance of an account is 10 LSK and there were two transfer transactions of 10 LSK each, then after applying both of these transactions, the balance of the account would be less than 0 LSK.
 Therefore, one of the transactions will be rejected.

 ### Verify transactions on blockchain state change
 The transactions are verified against the blockchain state.
 The blockchain state changes may cause some transactions to become invalid.
 The following changes in the blockchain state may invalidate transactions in the transaction pool: